matthew-d-oliver/genchef_v1/README.md

 This is a Django project named **genchef_v1** designed to manage grocery-related functionalities.
 It includes a core application that handles the main features of the project.

 ## Features
-- User authentication and management
+- User authentication and management (future update)
-- Admin interface for managing data
+- Admin interface for managing data (maybe?)
 - Static file handling with S3 integration
 - Docker support for containerization